Bell: Rhode Island - Information for Accepted Students

 What should I bring?

-Our equipment list, instructing you on what to bring and what to leave at home, will be available soon.
+Our packing list, instructing you on what to bring and what to leave at home, will be available soon.
 Please remember that there is limited storage in the tents: bring only what is on the enclosed equipment list.
 Extra items will only create additional stress in the tents!
 We store most personal belongings under the bunks; soft-sided bags are best for squeezing underneath the beds.

 Will I be able to do laundry?